-- demonstrate knowledge and understanding of religion, including: - religious, philosophical and/or ethical thought and teaching; - influence of beliefs, teachings and practices on individuals, communities and societies; - cause and significance of similarities and differences in belief, teaching and practice; and - approaches to the study of religion and belief and
+- demonstrate knowledge and understanding of religion, including: - religious, philosophical and/or ethical thought and teaching; - influence of beliefs, teachings and practices on individuals, communities and societies; - cause and significance of similarities and differences in belief, teaching and practice; and - approaches to the study of religion and belief and - analyse and evaluate aspects of, and approaches to, religion and belief, including their significance and influence.

 • analyse and evaluate aspects of, and approaches to, religion and belief, including their significance and influence.

-AS Level A2 Level EXAMINATION: EXAMINATION: There are 2 papers.
-The AS paper includes a human experience element where students make connections across faiths and through history.
-There are 2 papers.
-The A2 unit also includes a synoptic element where an evaluation of the common strands between the two units is assessed.
-Weighting: AS is worth 40% of the A Level Each paper is worth 50% of the AS unit Weighting: A2 is worth 60% of the A Level Each paper is worth 50% of the A2 unit
+AS Level A2 Level EXAMINATION: EXAMINATION: There are 2 externally assessed examination papers: There are 2 externally assessed examination papers: • Unit 2: The Acts of the Apostles (1 hour 20 minutes) Unit 2: Themes in Selected Letters of St Paul Unit 6: An Introduction to Islam (1 hour 20 minutes) (2 hours) Unit 6: Islam in a contemporary context (2 hours).
+The AS paper includes a human experience element where students make connections across faiths and The A2 unit also includes a synoptic element where an through history. evaluation of the common strands between the two units is assessed.
+Weighting: • AS is worth 40% of the A Level Weighting: • Each paper is worth 50% of the AS unit ◆ A2 is worth 60% of the A Level ● Each paper is worth 50% of the A2 unit